allegro/blog/_posts/2022-09-19-vanilla-js-is-not-dead.md

 [CSS Architecture and Performance in Micro Frontends](https://blog.allegro.tech/2021/07/css-architecture-and-performance-of-micro-frontends.html).
 To clear things up a little bit, imagine building a page made of tens of components, delivered by independent teams.
 Every component, even the simplest one was implemented using one of the popular libraries.
 Seems harmless, but it can truly hurt web performance.
-Rendering plain HTML on a server is much faster than evaluation of library mechanisms to produce static markup.
+Rendering plain HTML on the server is much faster than evaluation of library mechanisms to produce static markup.
 Moreover, client bundles need to be fetched in a browser, but they are pretty heavy as they include not only the custom code, but the libraries’ code as well… It’s going to take even more time when the internet connection is weak (try setting up throttling in the dev tools).
 Well, undeniably working with distributed components